PoKeRGT/userscripts/README.md

 The script also ensures that the mouse control is only active when watching a Netflix video, providing a seamless and convenient viewing experience.

+## Netflix seamless play

+This user script automates the process of skipping intro and recaps, and jumping to the next video on Netflix.

 ## TwitchTV autoplay stop

 This user script stops autoplay videos on the main page of Twitch.tv